Jun. K

-Jun.
-K is the writer and the composer of 2PM's title songs, "Go Crazy","My House" and "With Me Again".He also wrote and composed many b-side tracks for 2PM.

 Aside from his group activities, Jun.
-K has released 3 digital singles, 2 extended plays in South Korea and 1 digital single, 4 extended plays in Japan, his first three Japanese albums which peaked at number two on the Oricon Weekly Albums Chart.
-His second Japanese album Love Letter ranked number one on both Billboard Japan "Top" and "Hot" album sales charts.
+K has released five EPs in South Korea and six EPs and one compilation album in Japan.
+His first three Japanese albums peaked at number two on the Oricon Weekly Albums Chart.
+His second Japanese album Love Letter ranked number one on both Billboard Japan's Top and Hot Albums charts.
 His first Korean album, Mr. NO♡, debuted at number nine on Billboard World Albums chart.
-His third Japanese album "No Shadow" ranked number two on Billboard Japan "Top" and "Hot" album sales charts.
-His fourth Japanese album No Time ranked number three on the Oricon daily sales chart.
+His third Japanese album No Shadow ranked number two on Billboard Japan Top and Hot Albums charts.
+His fourth Japanese album No Time ranked number three on the Oricon Daily Albums Chart.

 Early life

-Kim Minjun was born in Daegu, South Korea and attended Dong-ah Institute of Media and Arts.
-Prior to singing, he had entered and won various poem and songwriting contests.
-He attended Kyunghee University's Media Information Graduate School for his master's degree.
+The older of two sons, Jun.
+K was born and raised in Daegu, South Korea.
+He enjoyed music and composing since his middle school days and dreamed of becoming a singer.
+His parents were initially against this idea, but they changed their minds after he won prizes at the Dongseongno Festival (동성로축제) as a high school freshman.

-He originally auditioned for YG Entertainment, where he befriended G-Dragon and Taeyang of Big Bang.
-He was accepted into both YG Entertainment and JYP Entertainment, and ended up signing with the latter.
-He remains close friends with both members of BigBang.
+He originally auditioned for YG Entertainment and first met G-Dragon and Taeyang of BigBang, both of whom remain his close friends.
+He was accepted into both YG Entertainment and JYP Entertainment, choosing to join the latter and moving to Seoul in 2004.
+Alongside former member Jay Park, he had the longest training period of all the 2PM members; his debut was cancelled several times prior to his participation in the survival program Hot Blood Men.

 Career

-2008–2010: Debut with 2 pm and solo activities
+2008–2010: Debut with 2PM and solo activities

-Jun.
-K was chosen as main vocalist of 2PM.
-The group official debuted on September 4, 2008.
+In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

+Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
+As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.

-During a 2 pm fanmeeting in 2009, he performed his composition "Hot" for the first time for his solo.
+During a 2PM fan meeting in 2009, he performed his composition "Hot" for the first time for his solo.
 "Hot" was later recorded by all six members and included on their second studio album Hands Up (2011).
-In 2010, he collaborated with composer Jung Woo on the track "Tok Tok Tok" released in August, provided guest vocals for then-labelmate San E's song "B.U.B.U." (an acronym for "Break Up Back Up"), released in September as part of his first extended play, and teamed up with other idols and singers for the 2010 G-20 Seoul summit campaign song "Let's Go," released in October.
+In 2010, he collaborated with composer Jung Woo on the track "Tok Tok Tok" released in August, provided guest vocals for then-labelmate San E's song "B.U.B.U." (an acronym for "Break Up Back Up"), released in September as part of his first extended play, and collaborated with other idols and singers for the 2010 G-20 Seoul summit campaign song "Let's Go," released in October.